-In relation to certain environmental site rehabilitation activities on the source property, the person responsible for site rehabilitation (PRSR) has requested that DEP approve a No Further Action Proposal with Institutional Controls or with Engineering and Institutional Controls and issue a Site Rehabilitation Completion Order with Conditions (CSRCO) for a contaminated site relating to your property.
-Through sampling, PRSR and DEP have determined that groundwater contamination extends off the source property onto adjacent properties (non-source properties).
+In relation to certain environmental site rehabilitation activities on the source property, the person responsible for site rehabilitation (PRSR) has requested that DEP approve a No Further Action Proposal with Institutional Controls {{if utilizing engineering controls as part of site closure insert “with Engineering and Institutional Controls”}} and to issue a Conditional Site Rehabilitation Completion Order with institutional controls (CSRCO) for a contaminated site relating to your property.
+Through sampling, the PRSR and DEP have determined that groundwater contamination extends off the source property onto adjacent properties (non-source properties).
 Your property has been determined to be a non-source property onto which contamination has migrated from the source property.

-{If Relying on an Ordinance or MOA to Restrict Access to Groundwater}
+{If Relying on an Ordinance or MOA, etc. to Restrict Access to Groundwater}

 {PRSR} is seeking a CSRCO in relation to DEP Site ID # {insert number}, {insert facility name and address}, and intends to restrict exposure to contamination by relying on the existing {insert citation to city/county local Ordinance, OR MOA, etc., as applicable} that {“requires connection to municipal water,” OR “prohibits groundwater use in the area,” etc., as applicable}.
 Such {insert the name of relevant documents, such as “ordinance(s),” or “MOU”} is attached hereto.
 This {ordinance(s) OR MOU, etc., as applicable} requires that the public {“use municipal water instead of the groundwater in this area,” OR state what the Institutional Control requires, as applicable}.

-{If Relying on Permitting to Restrict Non-Potable Water Use}
+{If Relying on Permitting Controls to Restrict Groundwater Use}

-{PRSR} is seeking a CSRCO in relation to DEP Site ID # {insert number} {insert facility name and address} and intends to restrict exposure to contamination by relying on local permitting for non-potable water uses.
-A permit is required by {insert name of local government, or name of Water Management District, as applicable} to {place a well in the existing ROW, OR to install irrigation wells, etc., as applicable}.
+{PRSR} is seeking a CSRCO in relation to DEP Site ID # {insert number} {insert facility name and address} and intends to restrict exposure to contaminated groundwater by relying on local permitting requirements.
+A permit is required by {insert name of local government, or name of Water Management District, local delegated County, as applicable} to {place a well in the existing ROW, OR to construct or modify water wells, etc., as applicable}.
 Therefore, {insert how this is protective}.